 7. Experience the ultimate comfort food

-One of the joys of travel is to sample local food and wine.
+One of the joys of travel is sampling local food and wine.
 In this respect, Zermatt will not disappoint.
 Here are my must-try foods, which will have your arteries crying out for mercy.

 - Fondue – as Swiss as the Alps.
 Lumps of bread dipped into rich, gooey cheese must be the ultimate comfort food.
 Basically a heart attack on a plate but so delicious.

 - Raclette – a famous culinary speciality of this region and another cheese-based dish.
-This time, it’s melted hard cow-cheese on a plate, served with boiled potatoes and pickles.
+This time, it’s melted cheese on a plate, served with boiled potatoes and pickles.
 It is an acquired taste but worth trying if you are in this area.